ligato/docs/docs/user-guide/agentctl.md

 ### NB Access Methods

-Agentctl uses various NB access methods provided by the Ligato agents.
+Agentctl uses NB access methods provided by the Ligato agent.
 You can modify the default values as needed.

 - Agent host instance runs on `127.0.0.1` by default.
     * Use option `-H`/`--host` or env var `AGENT_HOST` to update.